XDR for Aerospike on Kubernetes

 For more information, see the documentation on cross-datacenter replication (XDR).

-Enable XDR and create a remote datacenter (DC)
+Configure XDR and add a remote datacenter

 This example is the XDR-specific configuration section for the Aerospike cluster CR file.